 X.Org has adopted the same basic numbering scheme used by the XFree86 Project, Inc. for their releases.
 The actual numbers are different, but the basic scheme is the same.
 This document reflects the policy that X.Org uses.
-The version numbering schemes used by XFree86 have changed from time to time.

 Table of Contents